streamr-dev/network/docs/docs/streamr-network/incentives/network-incentives.md

 - profit: **1701 DATA**
 - fisherman's reward: 25% of earnings, or **500 DATA**

-And finally the operator's income would be 1049.5 DATA - 500 DATA = **549.5 DATA**.
+And finally the operator's total income would be 1049.5 DATA - 500 DATA = **549.5 DATA**.
 The fisherman's reward could even take the operator's income negative if the operator's cut is low enough.

 ### Contract internal bookkeeping